-Editor, novelist, essayist, teacher, and publisher Louis D. Rubin, Jr. (b.
-1923) has had an immeasurable effect on a generation of North Carolina writers and readers.
-The teacher whose former students include such noted Southern writers as Clyde Edgerton, Lee Smith, Annie Dillard, John Barth, and Kaye Gibbons is himself a respected writer of literary criticism, essays, history, biographies, and novels.
-He readily acknowledges his debt to the students he has taught over the years.
+Editor, novelist, essayist, teacher, and publisher Louis D. Rubin, Jr. (1923-2013) had an immeasurable effect on a generation of North Carolina writers and readers.
+The teacher whose former students include such noted Southern writers as Clyde Edgerton, Lee Smith, Annie Dillard, John Barth, and Kaye Gibbons was himself a respected writer of literary criticism, essays, history, biographies, and novels.
+He readily acknowledged his debt to the students he taught over the years.
 “I can’t very well work in a vacuum,” he once told a reporter.
 “I’m a teacher.
 I can’t write something until I actually deal with it with my students.”

-Louis Rubin is married to the former Eva Redfield, who teaches political science at North Carolina State University.
-They have two sons, Robert Alden and William Louis.
-Rubin is the recipient of numerous awards and honors, including Sewanee Review, Fulbright, and Guggenheim Fellowships; the Oliver Max Gardner Award; the Mayflower Award; the Distinguished Virginian Award; and honorary degrees from the University of Richmond, the College of Charleston and Clemson University.
+Louis Rubin was married to the former Eva Redfield, who teaches political science at North Carolina State University.
+They had two sons, Robert Alden and William Louis.
+Rubin is the recipient of numerous awards and honors, including Sewanee Review, Fulbright, and Guggenheim Fellowships; the Oliver Max Gardner Award; the Mayflower Award; the Distinguished Virginian Award; and honorary degrees from the University of Richmond, the College of Charleston, and Clemson University.
 He received the North Carolina Award for Literature in 1992 and, most recently, the R. Hunt Parker Memorial Award for lifetime contributions to the literary heritage of North Carolina.
-His interests outside of literature include fishing, classical music and baseball.
-“He became something of a literary hero to me even before I met him,” declares Clyde Edgerton.
+His interests outside of literature included fishing, classical music, and baseball.
+“He became something of a literary hero to me even before I met him,” declared Clyde Edgerton.
 “After I met him, I respected him even more.”